dagi-ey/dagi-ey/README.md

 # Hi 👋, I'm Dagmawi Eyob

-### CEO of [Glob Tech Africa](https://globtechafrica.com) - A Software Company Specializing in Website Development, SEO, AI Chatbots, Facebook Advertising, and More 🌍
+### CEO of [Mebreq](https://mebreq.com) - A Software Company Specializing in Website Development, SEO, AI Chatbots, Facebook Advertising, and More 🌍

 ---